 I really do believe that most reasons that men don’t satisfy their wives is simply ignorance.
 Many men believe their own sexual response is the norm–fast, easy to achieve.
 So a woman should figure out how to become a man in bed, essentially.
 Men may not have articulated that, but that’s the thought.
 It doesn’t work!
 Let him see what it is like to make you feel good, and what it does take, and he may become more generous.

 4. Have His and Her Nights

-Finally, if he just won’t get it, then suggest that you have “his” and “her” nights over the course of the month.
+Finally, if he just doesn’t get that you need more time to be sexually satisfied, then suggest that you have “his” and “her” nights over the course of the month.
 Some nights can be just normal, but let’s say two Saturdays a month are her nights and two are his nights.
 And on her nights, you get to decide exactly what you want him to do.
 As long as it’s reciprocated on his nights, he may be more eager.
 And once he understands what you like and see the response it gets, he may be more likely to do some of these things on “normal” nights, too.

 What if none of these things works?
 Then you really do have an issue with selfishness in your marriage, and that is what needs to be dealt with–not the sex.
 But I really think for most couples it’s usually ignorance–ignorance of how a woman’s body works, and ignorance that it’s actually bothering you.
 Men hear so much that women don’t enjoy sex, after all, that they may honestly think you don’t care and you’d rather have it over with quickly.

 So talk to him, try some of these things, and give it some time.
-And hopefully pretty soon you’ll be satisfied in bed, too.31 Days to Great Sex is here (only $4.99!)
-It's the best $5 you'll ever spend on your marriage!
+And hopefully pretty soon you’ll be satisfied in bed, too.